jairajkumar/me/content/blogs/JWT_signature.md

 ### Conclusion

 We often treat JWT libraries as "plug and play," but the choice of `alg` in the header has massive security implications.
 For most general purposes, RS256 is acceptable.
-But as we build systems handling sensitive Indian financial data or personal identity, moving to PS256 is not just an upgrade—it's a responsibility.
+But as we build systems handling sensitive financial data or personal identity, moving to PS256 is not just an upgrade—it's a responsibility.